Manya-078/Smart-City-complaint-managment-system/README.md

    https://github.com/Manya-078/Smart-City-complaint-managment-system.git

 **2. Download and Install XAMPP**
-    Install XAMPP

    Open XAMPP and start Apache and MySQL

 **3. Setup the Database**

-   Open your browser and go to http :    //localhost/phpmyadmin
+   Open your browser and go to:
+ http//localhost/phpmyadmin

    Create a new database (example: smart_city)